josephjohnjj/openmp_programming/README.md

 }
 ```

+All parallel programs are bound by the [Amdhal's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) and in addition lanching threads have a non-trivial cost.
+So running things in parallel may not be helpful if the work to paralleised is trivial.
+We can use the you `if` clause to run things in parallel only if we have non-trivial work to parellelise.

+17. The program [openmp_if.c](./openmp/openmp_if.c) demonstrates how you can use the `if` clause.
+Run the program with different combination of _threads_ and _elements_.
+What difference do you see?
+18. Change the _THRESHOLD_ value in the program.
+What difference do you see?

 ### The `simd` Clause

 The `simd` construct facilitates the concurrent execution of multiple iterations within associated loops by utilizing SIMD instructions.
 Each parallel iteration is processed by a distinct SIMD lane.